Mattjesc/UART-CDC-Design/README.md

 **Two Process State Machine (Mealy)**: This methodology separates the state transition logic and the output logic into two distinct always blocks.
 This separation can make the design clearer by decoupling state transitions from output generation, allowing each to be handled independently.

+- **Warning**: While this approach is useful for clarity, it can introduce potential timing issues if not carefully managed.
+Care should be taken to ensure that the state transitions and outputs are correctly synchronized.
 - **Application in Project**:
   - This approach is used in the FIFO control logic.
 One always block manages the state transitions (e.g., idle, read, write) based on the FIFO's status (empty, full) and control signals (`wr_en`, `rd_en`).
 The second always block generates the FIFO's output signals (`dout`, `empty`, `full`).
 By separating these concerns, the design can clearly define how state transitions trigger changes in FIFO status and outputs.